remoteit/desktop/readme.md

 More info can be found in this setup guide: [Notarizing on Mac OS](https://kilianvalkhof.com/2019/electron/notarizing-your-electron-application/)

+#### Packaging in GitHub Actions

+To update the certificates when they expire you will also need to update the /ios/App/ExportOptions.plist provisioningProfiles to the new provisioning profile.

 #### Packaging for linux snaps

 To test install a snap package: